vishnuyar/vishnuyar.github.io/_posts/2019-10-18-twitter-jeopardy.md

 Have a go at it, if you have complaints, ask the game who will tweet those complaints.

-I developed this flask web application as part of Lambda School curriculum in less than 5 days.
-You can looked at the [source code](https://github.com/vishnuyar/tweeton)
+I developed this flask web application as part of Lambda School curriculum in less than 5 days. [source code](https://github.com/vishnuyar/tweeton)